Skip to main content

 What to Expect

 Ramen shops of this calibre in Japan typically run lean: a compact room, counter seating, a short menu built around one or two signature bowls.
 The atmosphere at venues like Yukiguni is defined less by décor and more by the focused, quiet energy of a kitchen committed to a single discipline.
-Expect a room that rewards attention over ambiance , this is a place where the bowl is the event, not the surroundings.
+Expect a room that rewards attention over ambiance, this is a place where the bowl is the event, not the surroundings.
 If you're planning a special occasion dinner with a buzzy room and long wine list, this is the wrong address.
-If the occasion is the ramen itself , a deliberate, memorable bowl with a credible claim to being among Japan's leading in 2025 , then Yukiguni is worth building a plan around.
+If the occasion is the ramen itself, a deliberate, memorable bowl with a credible claim to being among Japan's leading in 2025, then Yukiguni is worth building a plan around.

 The miso ramen format, as a category, rewards shops that control their own broth development over years.
-Miso-based broths are among the more complex to execute well: the paste selection, fermentation character, and fat balance all compound.
+Miso-based broths are among the more complex to execute well: the paste selection, fermentation character, fat balance all compound.
 A shop that earns national recognition for miso specifically has usually spent considerable time refining that single bowl.
 Yukiguni's inclusion in the Ramen Beast 2025 list suggests it has reached that level of consistency.

 Booking and Timing

 Price range and hours are not confirmed in available data, so check directly on arrival or via local map applications before making the trip.
 What is known: the address is 2 Chome-6-13 Nakatahigashi, Izumi Ward, Yokohama, Kanagawa.
-Booking difficulty is rated easy, which suggests you are unlikely to need a reservation , walk-in is almost certainly the format here, as it is at most serious ramen counters in Japan.
+Booking difficulty is rated easy, which suggests you are unlikely to need a reservation, walk-in is almost certainly the format here, as it is at most serious ramen counters in Japan.
 That said, award recognition tends to draw queues, particularly on weekends.
 Arriving at opening or just before the lunch service ends is the practical move.

 Know Before You Go

-• Cuisine: Ramen , Miso Ramen is the featured bowl
+• Cuisine: Ramen, Miso Ramen is the featured bowl

 • Location: 2 Chome-6-13 Nakatahigashi, Izumi Ward, Yokohama, Kanagawa

-• Booking difficulty: Easy , walk-in expected; no reservation system confirmed
+• Booking difficulty: Easy, walk-in expected; no reservation system confirmed

 • Recognition: Ramen Beast Top 10 Bowls of Ramen in 2025 (ranked #10, featured bowl: Miso Ramen)

-• Price range: Not confirmed , budget for a typical ramen counter spend (most serious independents in this tier run ¥1,000–¥1,800 per bowl)
+• Price range: Not confirmed, budget for a typical ramen counter spend (most serious independents in this tier run ¥1,000–¥1,800 per bowl)

 • Dress code: None